|Home » ACP » Rixedit

 TextEdit won't let you go beyond file packages.

 Rixedit lets you go anywhere you wanna go.

 Unlike TextEdit, Rixedit preserves its undo/redo buffer beyond file saves, meaning you can at last test your file without worrying that you can't go back if the changes don't work out.

 Given Apple's new bewildering versioning system, this becomes even more of a lifesaver.

 Continuous spellchecking - particularly the multilingual kind - was one of the great boons of the NeXTSTEP and Cocoa text systems.
-Until a brainiac at Apple came along and changed everything with the 10.5 Leopard release.
+Until a brainiac at Apple (off the boat from Scandinavia) came along and changed it all with the 10.5 Leopard release.